cfarkas/variants2genes/README.md

 bash plot-coverage.sh reference.sorted.bam target.sorted.bam bam_coverage_chicken.R

 ## STEP 4: Run variants2genes.sh script to collect Case-linked variants and correspondent genes with variants (using 40 threads)
-bash variants2genes.sh reference.sorted.bam target.sorted.bam galGal6.fa 40
+bash variants2genes.sh reference.sorted.bam target.sorted.bam galGal6.fa galGal6.gtf 40

 # All done.
 Check target sub-folder in ./galGal6_analysis with output files.
 ```

-## Employing user-provided GTF files:
+## Employing user-provided genome and/or GTF files:

-Important: If users have their own annotation file, their can use it in the pipeline, if desired.
-Their must replace {genome}.gtf file, automatically obtained in STEP 1 for their own GTF file, with the same name.
-As example, we will use "final_annotated.gtf" instead galGal6.gtf in STEP 1:
+Important: If users have their own genome and/or annotation file, their can use it in the pipeline, if desired.
+Their must skip STEP 1 and continue next steps.
+As example, we will use "my_genome.fa" and "final_annotated.gtf" instead of galGal6.fa and galGal6.gtf in STEP 1:

 ```
-## STEP 1
+## STEP 2: Use sort_bam.sh script to sort bam samples using 40 threads
-cd galGal6_analysis/
+bash sort_bam.sh reference.bam target.bam 40

-bash genome_download.sh galGal6
+## STEP 3: Use plot-coverage.sh script to inspect genome-wide coverage (check graph.pdf)
-rm galGal6.gtf
+bash plot-coverage.sh reference.sorted.bam target.sorted.bam bam_coverage_chicken.R

-cp /some_directory/final_annotated.gtf ./galGal6.gtf
+## STEP 4: Run variants2genes.sh script to collect Case-linked variants and correspondent genes with variants (using 40 threads)

-## STEP 2,3 and 4 continue as previously specified
+bash variants2genes.sh reference.sorted.bam target.sorted.bam my_genome.fa final_annotated.gtf 40

 ```